glasswalk3r/jenkins-translation-tool/README.md

 The suggested workflow is to check with Git (`git status`) what changes are being proposed and follow up from there.

+### Reviewed command line options

+Command line options are now are properly handled with parsing and validation.

+### Always includes original sentences

+When there are new keys to translate, the original English text will always be included with the `---TranslateMe` prefix (which must be removed, obviously).

+## See also

+- A suggested [workflow](Workflow.md) to carry on translations with `jtt`.
+- A bit of [history](History.md) that influenced how design decisions were made to this project.

 ## Install